 In exceptional circumstances, the results of the research may be withheld temporarily because of pending patents or licences or because of financially sensitive information.
 In no case may the results be withheld indefinitely.

-All research plans involving human subjects must receive ethics approval.
+All research plans involving human or animal subjects must receive ethics approval.
 Copies of the policy, procedures and forms for this review may be obtained from the Office of Research Services.

 Research at SFU is conducted under the general authority of the Vice President, Research who administers several relevant University policies; for further information on these policies, consult the Office of the Vice President, Research.

 The result of research is the generation of new knowledge.
 The "ownership" of that new knowledge, especially when it is knowledge with commercial implications and/or results in scholarly publications, is a sensitive issue.
 The question of ownership in the context of the student-supervisor relationship is often complicated by the close collaboration between supervisor(s) and student during the course of the research.
 It is further complicated by the fact that the University and possibly an outside agency provide resources (e.g. space, library, equipment, supplies) in support of the research.

 At Simon Fraser University, unlike many other universities, the person (student, staff or faculty member) who generates patentable new knowledge is the owner of that knowledge; the University makes no claim on it, unless the University is asked to help with the patenting of the idea.
 The main federal and provincial agencies which support university research through research grants (NSERC, SSHRC, CIHR and SCBC) also make no claims on the results.
 On the other hand, copyrightable new knowledge (e.g. books and software) is usually owned jointly by the author and the University.